Electrical Cabling Throughout History in Melbourne

 Thermoplastic Sheathed (TPS) Cable – late 1960s to today

-When properly installed, TPS cable is the safest, most modern cable.
+When properly installed, the TPS cable is the safest and most modern cable.
 However, some dangers do arise from poor installation or DIY electrical attempts.
-Some older styles of TPS cabling are missing the earth wire so rely on a bare earth cable, which must be separately insulated if being terminated into a power outlet or light switch.
+Some older styles of TPS cabling are missing the earth wire, so they rely on a bare earth cable, which must be separately insulated if it is terminated into a power outlet or light switch.

 Modern TPS Cable